 Integration of the Westeel business is ahead of expectations and is well advanced in all aspects of the operation including production, coordination of North American and International sales efforts, centralization of the marketing function, information technology transfer and the human resources and finance functions.
 Cost synergies realized to date are higher than originally anticipated and at the time of writing synergies related to organizational restructuring along with certain supply change synergies have already reached the Company's near term goal of \$5 million in annual synergies.
-Management expects to realize additional sales, manufacturing and purchasing synergies in 2016.
+Management expects to realize additional sales, manufacturing and purchasing synergies in 2016 and is currently exploring product line expansion opportunities.